quicwg/multipath/draft-ietf-quic-multipath.md

-Further, if the initial path uses zero-length Connection ID and packets without a Connection ID are successfully received over another validated path, these packet MUST either be acknowledged using ACK_MP frames with packet number space ID 0, or ACK frames, as specified in {{QUIC-TRANSPORT}}.
+Further, if the initial path uses zero-length Connection ID and packets without a Connection ID are successfully received over another validated path, these packets MUST either be acknowledged using ACK_MP frames with packet number space ID 0, or ACK frames, as specified in {{QUIC-TRANSPORT}}.

 However, even if packet without a Connection ID are successfully received